Alexandre-nk-Perdereau/fps_upscaling/README.md

  I am practicing here to try to reproduce the content of this article https://arxiv.org/abs/1706.01159

 to do:
+	- training and testing with more epoch
+	- video test
-	- replace the resnet18-discriminator by a "LeNet-like architecture with 16 layers"
+	- maybe not(replace the resnet18-discriminator by a "LeNet-like architecture with 16 layers")
 	- Incorporating optical flow prior approach

 ---